viktorapuyan/Module-8/README.md

-# Sumamry of Learning in Module 8
+# Sumamry of Learnings in Module 8